Man with glasses using smartphone to verify digital ID

 Paul Holland, Founder, Beyond Encryption

-Below, we’ll explore countries that have successfully adopted digital ID systems, highlight their key features, and consider what it takes to make these systems work well for everyone.
+I’ll highlight their key features, and consider what it takes to make these systems work.

 Brief Summary: What Is Digital ID?